wmedrano/wmedrano.dev/content/living-programs/wills-columnar-format.md

 The source code is stored at
 <https://github.com/wmedrano/wills-columnar-format>.
 The main source file is
-`wills-columnar-format.org` which is used to generate the `src/lib.rs`.
+`wills-columnar-format.org` which is used to generate the Rust source files like `src/lib.rs`.